As we have written, data is essential to managing a legal department, raising the stakes for legal departments that have fallen behind.

 - 67% of respondent legal departments are using analytics to evaluate outside counsel rates.

 - 60% are using analytics to track outside counsel performance.

-It is not surprising that GCs are finding budget for data and analytics.
+It is not surprising that GCs are finding a budget for data and analytics.
 The cost of an analytics program is small relative to the savings on outside counsel spend.

-Even more valuably, managing by data leads to a transformation in perception of the GC and legal department — from cost center to a business-savvy steward of the company’s resources — that allows the legal department to do its core job more easily.
+Even more valuably, managing by data leads to a transformation in perception of the GC and legal department — from a cost center to a business-savvy steward of the company’s resources — that allows the legal department to do its core job more easily.